ktorio/ktor-documentation/topics/websocket_client_serialization.md

 <include src="lib.xml" include-id="download_example"/>
 </microformat>

-Similarly to the [ContentNegotiation](serialization-client.md) plugin, WebSockets allow you to serialize/deserialize text frames in a specific format.
+Similar to the [ContentNegotiation](serialization-client.md) plugin, WebSockets allow you to serialize/deserialize text frames in a specific format.
 The Ktor client supports the following formats out-of-the-box: JSON, XML, and CBOR.

 ## Add dependencies {id="add_dependencies"}